manogna7/DevEase/README.md

 # **DevEase**

-**Your AI-Powered Website Builder.
-Generate Code, Templates, and Full Websites in Minutes—No Coding Required.**
+**AI-Powered Website Builder.
+Generate Code, Templates, and Full Websites in Minutes No Coding Required.**

 ---

 ## **Overview**

 DevEase is a revolutionary platform that empowers users to create websites effortlessly.
 Whether you're a beginner, a business owner, or a developer, DevEase simplifies web development by combining **AI-powered code generation**, **pre-built templates**, and **drag-and-drop customization** into one seamless experience.
-With DevEase, you can describe your website idea, customize it visually, and export or deploy it—all without writing a single line of code.
+With DevEase, you can describe your website idea, customize it visually, and export or deploy it all without writing a single line of code.

 ---